DUpdateSystem/UpgradeAll/README.md

 ## 📖 License
-Use of this software code is **subject to the following license agreement**
+Use of this software code is **subject to the following license agreement**:
 [GNU General Public License v3.0](https://github.com/DUpdateSystem/UpgradeAll/blob/master/LICENSE)